SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

-`unchain` / `unchain_backward` cut the graph; the in-place mutation policy for saved tensors (Open Question #8) is decided, implemented, and tested — a test mutates a tensor after it has been saved for backward, then calls backward(), and the chosen behavior (forbid / copy-on-save / version-check) is what actually happens; MLP trains on spiral dataset in pure Rust.*
+`unchain` / `unchain_backward` cut the graph; the in-place mutation policy for saved tensors (Open Question #8) is decided, implemented, and tested — a test mutates a tensor after it has been saved for backward, then calls backward(), and the chosen behavior (forbid / copy-on-save / version-check) is what actually happens; gradients carry their tensor's dtype across all supported dtypes (§3.1 gradient dtype policy — extending the `TestSoftmaxCrossEntropyGradDtype` contract), with an f16 accumulation test pinning the documented round-back/underflow behavior; MLP trains on spiral dataset in pure Rust.*

 **Phase 3 — Python API layer.**
 `Container` and `functions/` re-bound onto `_native` handles; zero-copy NumPy boundary;